microsoft/playwright/docs/src/test-api/class-testconfig.md

 - type: ?<[UpdateSnapshots]<"all"|"none"|"missing">>

 Whether to update expected snapshots with the actual results produced by the test run.
 Defaults to `'missing'`.
-* `'all'` - All tests that are executed will update snapshots.
+* `'all'` - All tests that are executed will update snapshots that did not match.
+Matching snapshots will not be updated.
 * `'none'` - No snapshots are updated.
 * `'missing'` - Missing snapshots are created, for example when authoring a new test and running it for the first time.
 This is the default.